-INDICATOR RESOURCES ARE AVAILABLE TO SUPPORT THE GOVERNMENT'S CHILDHOOD HEALTHY LIVING STRATEGY/ ACTION PLAN FOOD RATING SYSTEM & DIETARY GUIDELINES FOR FOODS SERVED TO CHILDREN EXISTS GRADE Α A INDICATOR SUPPORT TO ASSIST THE PUBLIC AND PRIVATE SECTORS TO COMPLY WITH NUTRITION POLICIES MUNICIPA POLICY ST EXIST HEALTHY FOOD PROCUREMENT POLICIES EXIST IN PUBLICLY FUNDED INSTITUTIONS GRADE A С INC
+INDICATOR RESOURCES ARE AVAILABLE TO SUPPORT THE GOVERNMENT'S CHILDHOOD HEALTHY LIVING STRATEGY/ ACTION PLAN FOOD RATING SYSTEM & DIETARY GUIDELINES FOR FOODS SERVED TO CHILDREN EXISTS GRADE Α A INDICATOR SUPPORT TO ASSIST THE PUBLIC AND PRIVATE SECTORS TO COMPLY WITH NUTRITION POLICIES MUNICIPA POLICY ST EXIST HEALTHY FOOD PROCUREMENT POLICIES EXIST IN PUBLICLY FUNDED INSTITUTIONS GRADE A С F

-Governments have the primary responsibility and authority to develop policies that create equitable, safe food environments to prevent obesity and chronic disease (WHO, 2014; WHO, 2013).
 Governments must have the capacity to implement and monitor policies and programs to improve population nutrition and health (Swinburn et al., 2013; Mozaffarian et al., 2018).
-The WHO Report of the Commission on Ending Childhood Obesity recommends that guidance be provided to children and adolescents, their parents, caregivers, teachers, and health professionals on healthy bodies and physical activity (WHO, 2016).
+The WHO Report of the Commission on Ending Childhood Obesity recommends that guidance be provided to children and adolescents, their parents, caregivers, teachers, and health professionals on healthy bodies and physical activity (WHO, 2017a).

 The target populations of health strategies and policies may face a variety of barriers to compliance including insufficient incentives, inadequate knowledge, inadequate human and financial resources, and incompatible attitudes and values (Phulkerd et al., 2016; Weaver, 2015).
-In Alberta, the Alberta Nutrition Guidelines for Children and Youth (ANGCY) delineate the provision and sale of healthy food for childcare settings, schools, and recreational facilities; however, Olstad et al (2011) found the ANGCY were not being widely used in recreation facilities.
-Barriers to the implementation of the ANGCY in recreation facilities included: facility managers' low level of guideline awareness, beliefs that the guideline is incompatible with customers' expectations, and concerns over profit-making ability (Olstad et al., 2011) The personnel responsible for delivering the policy may lack the skills, knowledge, or resources necessary for implementation.
-Even interventions meant to increase capacity fall flat unless high level policies are translated into specific actions at the local level with sufficient resources and supports in place (Prowse et al, in press; Olstad et al, 2020).
-Lessons from past policy failures to promote increased children's physical activity in schools suggest that the development of teachers' skills and knowledge to implement policy, appropriate monitoring of policy implementation, and sufficient funding are essential for policy success (Howie & Stewick, 2014; Mozaffarian et al., 2018).
-Even local health departments may fail to implement obesity prevention programs when they lack government support (e.g. funding, training, technical assistance); if the workforce is inadequately staffed; or if staff has limited skills in implementing policy and environmental changes associated with obesity prevention recommendations (Stamatakis et al., 2014; Mozaffarian et al., 2018).
+The personnel responsible for implementing the policy may lack the skills, knowledge, or resources necessary for implementation.
+Even interventions meant to increase capacity fall flat unless high level policies are translated into specific actions at the local level with sufficient resources and supports in place (Olstad et al., 2019; Olstad et al, 2020).
+For example, in Alberta, the Alberta Nutrition Guidelines for Children and Youth (ANGCY) delineate the provision and sale of healthy food for childcare settings, schools, and recreational facilities.
+Barriers to adoption and implementation of the ANGCY in recreation facilities included: facility managers' low level of guideline awareness, beliefs that the guideline is incompatible with customers' expectations, and concerns over profit-making ability (Olstad et al., 2011).

+Even local health departments may fail to implement obesity prevention programs when they lack government support (e.g., funding, training, technical assistance); if the workforce is inadequately staffed; or if staff has limited skills in implementing policy and environmental changes associated with obesity prevention recommendations (Stamatakis et al., 2014; Mozaffarian et al., 2018).
 Therefore, governments must provide effective legislation, required infrastructure, implementation programs, adequate funding, and monitoring and evaluation.
 They must also commit ongoing research to support their health strategy and policies (WHO, 2004).

-Dietary guidelines and recommendations, which are typically developed by government bodies or large authoritative organizations, have significant downstream effects on public policy (Zeraatkar et. al., 2019).
+Dietary guidelines and recommendations, which are typically developed by government bodies or large authoritative organizations, have significant downstream effects on public policy (Zeraatkar et al., 2019).
 However, it is not enough that nutrition guidelines and resources exist.
-Guidelines should also contain accurate and appropriate information, and be widely disseminated to the public to aid in their decision-making.
+Guidelines should also contain accurate and appropriate information and be widely disseminated to the public to aid in their decision making.
 The WHO recommends governments develop and disseminate appropriate and context-specific dietary guidelines to reach all segments of the population (WHO, 2016).
 In general, governments must have appropriate knowledge to translate evidence into policy action, have the capacity to intervene, and the partnerships to support the implemented guidelines and policies (Mozaffarian et al., 2018).